fiverr/public_charts/charts/karpenter_nodes/README.md

 | `kubeletCpuCFSQuota` | CPU CFS Quota | `String` | ✓ | ✓ |
 | `kubeletPodsPerCore` | Pods Per Core | `String` | ✓ | ✓ |
 | `kubeletMaxPods` | Max Pods | `String` | ✓ | ✓ |

+## Extras
+See grafana directory for dashbaords available for you to import into your Grafana instance.